Summary of Event

 Discussions will be held with Fresh Air Experience and their suppliers to see if they can donate prizes for this event.
 Prizes will be distributed based on participation rather than results.
 In order to be eligible for a prize, a participant must attend at least 1/3 of the events and do an act of volunteerism (whether it be helping with grooming, helping time the event, putting the results on Facebook, etc.).
 For each Wednesday night race that the participant attends, he or she will get an entry for the draw for prizes.
 For each act of volunteerism, a volunteer will receive two entries into the draw.
 The draw for prizes will be done at the end of the year wind up, to be held mid-March.

 The Regina Ski Club Facebook page, as well as an email group, will be used to communicate details about each event.
-This will include any cancellation, the date and location of the next race, the race format (particularly whether classic or skate style), and results of the last race.
+This will include the date and location of the next race, the race format (particularly whether classic or skate style), results of the last race, and whether the next race is cancelled.